Azure-Samples/confidential-container-samples/confidential-big-data-spark/README.md

  - Cryptographic Operations: `Unwrap Key`, `Wrap Key`, `Verify`, `Sign`

 **Azure Infrastructure deployment - PowerShell:**
-> 💡 If required - the script below can be run in a linux environment with minor syntax changes
+> 💡 If required - the script below can be run in a Linux environment with minor syntax changes

 The following script deploys an AKS Cluster with Confidential Nodepools:
 ```powershell